 I was a little confused as I was running Emulate 5000 v20, which on Windows XP should had provided support for version 12 to 20.
 After confirming this fact in the product's release notes, I tried another slots and was able to chose from versions 12-20.
 I didn't research this further, but thought it was worth passing on since I hadn't noticed this slot / version restriction before.

 I hope the above information about why RSLE might not show up in Emulate 5000 is helpful.
-If you have a question or comment please don't hesitate to share them with us by filling in the “Leave a reply” form at the bottom of this page.
+If you have a question or comment please don't hesitate to share them with us by clicking on the “post a comment or question” link below.